Without any traffic your business will not survive. So it's important that you learn how to drive consistent traffic to your website.

 The beauty comes when I view this board in Calendar view.
 This let's me the the big picture of how consistent I'm being with my content publishing.

-See, when I create a landing page (a page with an opt-in form) I want to see how well it actually will perform.
+When I create a landing page (a page with an opt-in form) I want to see how well it actually will perform.

 Rather than having it go live on my website as a test, I instead run a targeted ad and see how well it converts.